MaximilianSti/ocmmed_mirror/cluster_instructions.md

 ```
 `module purge` deactivates any currently loaded modules.
 Here, we load a module called `Python-3.7.4` which is installed in the `system` folder of the slurm cluster.
 If your python distribution is installed elsewhere, or if you are using a different version of python, you must modify this line.
-(In this case, you must also modify the same line in the `create_cluster_scripts.sh` file, as well as the `pythonpath` parameter in the `cluster_params.yaml` file)
+(In this case, you must also modify the same line in the `create_cluster_scripts.sh` file, as well as the `pythonmodule` parameter in the `cluster_params.yaml` file)

 ```
 python -m venv env